A List of Pro-Choice Resources for Nebraskans

 Crisis Pregnancy Centers

 If you have decided to get an abortion or even ask your doctor about the possibility of getting one, it is essential that you know where to go to get accurate information.
 Certain clinics called “crisis pregnancy centers,” “pregnancy resource centers,” or “pro-life pregnancy centers” claim to provide “comprehensive, evidence-based, nonjudgmental reproductive care, but these claims are deliberately inaccurate and misleading, according to the American Association of Obstetricians and Gynecologists.
 To avoid these pro-life clinics, you can use The Fake Clinic Database, which provides a list of places to avoid across the United States that can be searched by state.
-Are you dying for another link that lists fake clinics in the United States?
+Are you dying for another link that lists fake clinics in Nebraska?
 Well, look no further, because here’s one from Expose Fake Clinics.
 And another, from Crisis Pregnancy Center Map.
 (Note: some links and addresses may be out of date.)

 New Pregnancy Crisis Centers are being built all the time, some of them with government funds, so it is vital that everyone is vigilant in order to protect themselves and those they love.
 For more information on what these vile centers do and how to spot them, read this informative blog by Planned Parenthood.